Howard Andrew Knox: US Army (1908-1911)

-Howard began his military career as a surgeon at Fort Michie, on Great Gull Island in Long Island Sound, off of New London, Connecticut.
+Knox began his military career as a surgeon at Fort Michie, on Great Gull Island in Long Island Sound, off of New London, Connecticut.
 Most coastal forts, especially those that were relatively isolated from major cities (like Fort Michie), had their own hospitals.
-Howard and his wife arrived at Fort Michie on October 3, 1908 and lived there for about a year.
+Knox and his wife arrived at Fort Michie on October 3, 1908 and lived there for about a year.
 It was here that Marion gave birth to their daughter, Violet in 1909; however, Violet was not healthy and died within a few months.

 After receiving high reviews from his commanding officer in 1909, Knox decided to seek a position at the Army Medical Corps.
 To do so, he underwent training for one year at The Army Medical School in Washington, D.C.
 After a year, he graduated forty-fourth in his class of fifty-four students in April 1910.
 His first station was as an assistant to the general surgeon at Fort Hancock in New Jersey.
 That summer, he made first lieutenant in the U.S. Army Medical Corps.

-Not long after, Howard's mother became sick and moved in with Howard and Marion.
-A matrimonial dispute occurred, which is not well documented, but it is clear that Marion left and later filed a complaint with the War Department stating that Howard had left her and failed to provide financial support.
-Howard replied, claimed that Marion refused to live with him unless his mother left the house.
-The War Department was satisfied with this response and determined that no action would be taken, however, it has been suggested that this event may have colored Howard's reputation with the army.
+Not long after, Knox's mother became sick and moved in with him and Marion.
+A matrimonial dispute occurred, which is not well documented, but it is clear that Marion left and later filed a complaint with the War Department stating that Knox had left her and failed to provide financial support.
+He claimed that Marion refused to live with him unless his mother left the house.
+The War Department was satisfied with this response and determined that no action would be taken; however, it has been suggested that this event may have colored Knox's reputation with the Army.